-Home » Military & Veteran Benefits » Senate Defense Budget Proposal Includes Smaller Pay Raise For Junior Enlisted Troops
+Home » Military & Veteran Benefits » Senate NDAA Proposal Includes Smaller Pay Raise For Junior Enlisted Troops

-Senate Defense Budget Proposal Includes Smaller Pay Raise For Junior Enlisted Troops
+Senate NDAA Proposal Includes Smaller Pay Raise For Junior Enlisted Troops

-The Senate has released a draft version of the 2025 national defense budget, which includes a smaller pay increase than the House version.
-Now the job is to negotiate what the actual pay raise for military members will look like in 2025 along with the rest of the budget.
+The Senate has released a draft version of the 2025 NDAA, or National Defense Budget, which includes a smaller pay increase than the House version.
+Now, the job is to negotiate the actual pay raise for military members and the rest of the budget.

 Competing 2025 NDAA Versions

-Military-themed blogs gushed over this proposal despite the fact that it was not a done deal and that considerable work remains on the defense budget to prepare it for a compromise between the House and Senate.
+Military-themed blogs gushed over this proposal even though it was not a done deal and that considerable work remains on the defense budget to prepare it for a compromise between the House and Senate.

 And sure enough, the early 19.5% pay increase is already under threat, partly because the original proposal’s math doesn’t seem to add up (see below.)